 I also updated the title so it is more clear what this ticket is about.

-#13 Updated by keMoN about 3 years ago
+#13 Updated by keMoN over 3 years ago

 People expect those sounds, because there rarely are if any other sources of health/ ammo/ damage.

 If I run into barbed wire then of course I expect the sound of clothes/skin cutting on barbed wire, but if I run into flames, then I expect burning sound, because that’s what happens in RL and so that’s what I’m expecting.
 If I run into a high power electrical field then I expect an electrolute sound because having my clothes and skin cut from fire and electricity doesn’t make sense here.

 If I pick up a health pack I expect the sound of picking up a health pack, true.
 But if I drink, I expect some form of swallowing/liquid flowing sound, because that’s what happens in RL and so I expect that to happen in a functioning and immersive environment.
 If I eat something, then I expect munching/swallowing and not a sound that apparently makes the player put the liquid or meal into his pockets.